Summer Medical Student Research Awards

 How to Apply:

 - End of October – A call for potential supervisors is sent to all NOSM faculty members and interested faculty are asked to submit a short description of their current research projects.

 - Mid December – Application packages, listing potential supervisors and research project information, are sent to all NOSM medical students.
 Students are encouraged to contact the faculty member (from the list of potential supervisors) whose research project is of interest to them.
 Together, the medical student and faculty member are responsible for completing the application.

 - Mid February – Application deadline.
-The Research Office reviews applications.
+The Research and Graduate Studies Office reviews applications.